gds-operations/vcloud-edge_gateway/README.md

 address is generally the public address that you wish traffic to appear to be coming from.
 SNAT rules are typically used to enable outbound connectivity from a private address range behind the edge.
-The UUID of the external network that the traffic should appear to come from must also be specified, eg:
+The UUID of the external network that the traffic should appear to come from must also be specified, as per the `network_id` field below.

 A SNAT rule has the following form: